canada-ca/Open_First_Whitepaper/8_Definitions.md

 **Open Source Hardware** are tangible artifacts — machines, devices, or other physical things — whose design has been released to the public in such a way that anyone can make, modify, distribute, and use those things.

-**Version control system** software product or service designed to store and retrieve several versions of source code and related assets in a consistent way, can be centralised, decentralised or distributed.
+**Version control system** software product or service designed to store and retrieve several versions of source code and related assets in a consistent way, can be centralized, decentralized or distributed.